open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 # Tag/Object registration
 (How to register a tag from the perspective of the creator)

-## Tag types (optional)
-(A list of different tag types and their security implications, follow up with why we chose this specific tag and not another one)

 ## Tag requirements
 (List all cryptographic and functional requirements that the tag needs in order to be operating with the protocol) (Note that the assumption is that the tag is integrated fully into the product, while still being readable via NFC.)

-In order to connect the physical object with the digital world, every product is augmented with an NFC-Tag (other options might be possible).
+In order to connect the physical Item with the digital world, every Item is augmented with an NFC-Tag (other options might be possible).
 The tag contains information that unambiguously identify the product and provides the core functionality for the digital transfer.
 The following requirements must be fulfilled:

 **General Requirements**